 One area that often receives coverage when discussing decumulation is annuities, however decumulation is broader than annuities, and there are a number of non-annuity type decumulation and drawdown products that are also available.
 In addition, equity release is another way to decumulate assets (in this case housing wealth).

 Much of the work conducted by Te Ara Ahunga Ora Retirement Commission focuses on enabling New Zealanders to retirement comfortably once they reach 65 years of age.
-Less well understood are the financial experiences of those nearing and past retirement age.

 Additional information and resources